Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Reasoning: An illusion?

-A model capable of such robust reasoning is expected to respond in a predictable manner to controlled perturbations of the input that test its reasoning along these dimensions.
-There are certain pieces of information in the premise (irrelevant to the hypothesis) which do not impact the outcome, making the outcome \emph{invariant} to the change.
-For example, deleting irrelevant rows from the premise tables will not change the model's predicted label.
-Contrary to this is the relevant information (`evidence') in the premise.
-Changing these pieces of information varies the outcome in a predictable manner, making the model \emph{covariant} with these changes.
-For example, deleting or modifying relevant evidence rows from the premise tables will change the model's predicted label.
+Further, there are certain pieces of information in the premise (irrelevant to the hypothesis) which do not impact the outcome, making the outcome \emph{invariant} to these changes.
+For example, deleting irrelevant rows from the premise should not change the model's predicted label.
+Contrary to this is the relevant information (``evidence'') in the premise.
+Changing these pieces of information should vary the outcome in a predictable manner, making the model \emph{covariant} with these changes.
+For example, deleting relevant evidence rows should change the model's predicted label to \neutral.

-The three properties described above are not limited to tabular inference.
-They can be extended to other NLP tasks too, such as reading comprehension, question answering, and the standard sentential NLI.
-However, directly checking for such properties would require a lot of additional and richly labeled data---a big practical impediment.

-Fortunately, in the case of tabular inference, the \emph{(in-/co-)variants} associated with these properties allow controlled and semi-automatic edits to the inputs leading to predictable variation of the expected output.
+The three dimensions above are not limited to tabular inference.
+They can be extended to other NLP tasks, such as reading comprehension as well as the standard sentential NLI.
+However, directly checking for such properties there would require a lot of labeled data---a big practical impediment.
+Fortunately, in the case of tabular inference, the (in-/co-)variants associated with these dimensions allow controlled and semi-automatic edits to the inputs leading to predictable variation of the expected output.
 This insight underlies the design of probes using which we examine the robustness of the reasoning employed by a model performing tabular inference.
-As we demonstrate in the following sections, highly effective probes can be designed in a mostly unsupervised manner, requiring minimal supervision in rare cases.
+As we will see in the following sections, highly effective and precise probes can be designed without extensive annotation.